DIY Multi-threaded Throttling System in .NET Core

 We can, of course, complicate things even further.
 Why use API’s resources to do the heavy work when we can have a separate application that will do it instead?
 This will boost the overall performance of the app and, with that, it will compute stuff at a better pace while the worker is doing its sweaty work.
 This topic is out-of-scope for this blog post, but here’s a quick how-to:

-Create a Console Application (worker), use RabbitMQ to send messages between these two apps, use ProcessWorker for throttling, and that’s it!
+Create a Console Application (worker), use a messaging broker to send messages between these two apps, use ProcessWorker for throttling, socket based API for notifications, and that’s it!
 We have ourselves a fully-fledged throttling system that has its own memory block, thread pool and, depending on how you deploy the worker, it might also have its own CPU!
-Instead of using RabbitMQ, you could use SignalR; create a hub on the API side that will communicate with the client set on the worker’s side.
-This way, there are fewer configurations and the approach itself is generally less complicated.

 DIY Process Worker upgrades